Mountaintop Removal Spring Break 2014

 Alternative Winter Break to Washington, DC

-Alternate Winter Break 2013 to DC was a great success this year.
-Through the combined efforts of everyone on the trip and the DC organizations we partnered with, Drew students were able to help over 22,400 people by serving them meals, organizing their home, and in some cases, simply being a friend.
+Alternate Winter Break 2014 to DC was a great success this year.
+Through the combined efforts of everyone on the trip and the DC organizations we partnered with Drew students who were able to help over 22,400 people by serving them meals, organizing their home, and in some cases, simply being a friend.

 This year’s activities included: